Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: Algorithm descriptions

 ($^*${\sl by Proposition \ref{PROP:hechelon} (ii)}$^*$) \end{itemize} \end{enumerate} \end{alg}

 The last algorithm computes the respective projections of an element in $F[t, t^{-1}]$ to $\im(\cP_h)$ and the complement induced by an echelon sequence of $J_h$.
 It is simpler than Algorithm \ref{ALG:pproj}, because an echelon sequence of $J_h$ has at most two members.
-So we merely provide a specification. \begin{alg} {\sc HyperexpProj} {\sc Input:} $f \in F[t, t^{-1}]$, the data in Convention \ref{CON:ph}, and an echelon sequence $E$ of $J_h$
+We therefore present only its formal specification. \begin{alg} {\sc HyperexpProj} {\sc Input:} $f \in F[t, t^{-1}]$, the data in Convention \ref{CON:next2}, and an echelon sequence $E$ of $J_h$

 {\sc Output:} $(g, r) \in F[t, t^{-1}] \times W$ s.t.\ $f = \cP_h(g) + r$, where $W$ is the complement induced by $E$

 \end{alg}